AAnzel/MOVIS/README.md

 Here we present MOVIS, a modular time-series multi-omics exploration tool with a user-friendly web interface that integrates, analyzes, and visualizes different time-series omics data sets simultaneously.
 The resulting visualizations are task-specific, reproducible, and publication-ready.
 MOVIS is built on open-source software and is easily extendable to accommodate different analytical tasks.

 >**Availability**:
 We provide MOVIS as a web service at INSERTURL.
-Source code, help and documentation can be found at INSERTURL.
+Source code, help and documentation can be found at https://github.com/AAnzel/MOVIS.

 >**Contact**: [aleksandar.anzel@uni-marburg.de](mailto:aleksandar.anzel@uni-marburg.de)